rogerbarrow/AWS-Cost-Optimization/README.md

 ![image](https://github.com/user-attachments/assets/964e8c18-1771-46ab-a228-a82d358fc533)

+AWS Cloud Cost Optimization: Identifying and Removing Stale EBS Snapshots
+Objective: Optimize AWS storage costs by identifying and deleting unused EBS snapshots that are no longer associated with any active EC2 instance.

+Overview:
+This process involves creating a Lambda function that automatically scans for EBS snapshots in your account, checks their association with active EC2 instances, and deletes snapshots deemed stale.
+This approach helps reduce unnecessary storage costs.

 How It Works:

 The Lambda function retrieves a list of all EBS snapshots owned by the account.

 It fetches information about active EC2 instances (both running and stopped).

 For each snapshot, the function determines whether the associated volume is linked to any active EC2 instance.

 If the snapshot is no longer in use (stale), the function deletes it, ensuring efficient storage usage.